Telerik-Verified-Plugins/Firebase/doc/index.md

 ### Save Data

 Firebase stores data as standard JSON.
-You can either set a single object in the following way:
+You can either save a single object in the following way:

     fb.set({ name : "Telerik", message: "Hello World" });

-Or you can multiple messages via push operation:
+Or you can do multiple via push operation for a given node:

     fb.push({ name : "Telerik", message: "Hello World" });

 ### Listen to Data Changes

-Firebase responds immediately to data changes as they occur.
+Firebase responds immediately to any data changes as they occur.

     fb.on("value", function(data) {
       var name = data.val() ? data.val().name : "";
       alert("My name is " + name);
     });

-In case of push messages, it will look like:
+In case of push operation, it will look like:

     fb.on("child_added", function(snapshot){
        var data = snapshot.val();